sagihaider/sagihaider.github.io/_pages/research.md

 </p>

 ***
-The following are my areas of research:
+The following are my areas of Applied AI research:

 1. [EEG/MEG-based Brain-Computer Interfacing](#BCI)
 2. [Healthcare and Predictive Analytics](#healthcare)
 3. [Environmental Sciences and Agriculture](#env-agri)
 4. [AI in Engineering and Architecture](#eng-arch)

 ***